“It Can Be Done” –

 In 2001, Fr.
 James Martin (2001-2005) came to St. Dorothy Church, bringing with him a long history of pastoring in Chicago’s African-American community.
 Fr.
 Martin was active not only in all parish groups and leadership, but also was an Archdiocesan Dean for Vicariate 6, providing well-seasoned wisdom and insights to many on the difficult tasks of urban Catholic ministry.
 Fr.
 Martin’s jovial temperament, warm and humorous demeanor, and infectious laugh made him much beloved in his years at St. Dorothy, which unfortunately were all too short.
 In September 2005, he died suddenly while on one of his beloved annual cruises, being buried before a crowded St. Dorothy Church on September 19, 2005, with Francis Cardinal George and Bishop Joseph Perry officiating.

 After a difficult ten-month vacancy in the position, Fr.
-Robert Miller (2006-present) became the 11th pastor of St. Dorothy Church.
+Robert Miller (2006-2021) became the 11th pastor of St. Dorothy Church.
 A former member of the Redemptorists, Fr.
 Bob had just finished a 6-month sabbatical at Notre Dame University, following ten years of ministry at Holy Angels Church in Bronzeville.
 He comes to the parish with an energy and passion to increase the spiritual and relational vitality of this historic church community.
 Under his leadership, St. Dorothy eagerly looks forward to its fast approaching jubilee celebration (2016) with a renewed sense of purpose.

 In September 2015, a new Catholic school on the southside will open – the Augustus Tolton Catholic Academy, a combination of, and collaborative effort between, St. Dorothy and Columbanus Schools.
 Despite our sadness at no longer having a Catholic school on our site, we are excited about the prospect of a STREAM-school, strongly supported by the Archdiocese, Big Shoulders and other funders, which will continue the rich Catholic heritage of excellence which St. Dorothy School maintained for 95+ plus years.